iannakim/MANU-Yoga-Booking-CLI-App/README.md

 # Mānu
-> mānu is a Ruby CLI application for booking yoga classes in one of the many yoga studios around New York City.
+Mānu is a Ruby CLI application for booking yoga classes in one of the many yoga studios around New York City.

 ## Features
 * Sign up/log in using a username and password [includs validations on username and pw]